 The KPI “Restricted Destinations” became super-relevant once COVID-19 hit airlines.
 The indicator provides information about the number of airports that cannot be approached at the moment due to specific circumstances.

 One of the most critical KPIs during a crisis.
 The KPI calculates the number of passengers impacted by the situation.
-Impacted in this context is about flight cancellations, diversion, re-routings, delays, etc.
+Impacted in this context is flight cancellations, diversion, re-routings, delays, etc.